Panic attack vs anxiety attack: 4 key differences to tell them apart

 • Sweating, shaking, or chills

-Everyone experiences anxiety at some point in their lives, but when it begins to interfere with normal functioning or causes distress then it may be time to seek professional help.
+Everyone experiences anxiety at some point in their lives, and when it begins to interfere with normal functioning or causes distress then it may be time to seek professional help.

-An anxiety attack involves a combination of the above symptoms in an exaggerated degree that can cause feelings of panic and dread.
-During an anxiety attack the individual may feel like they are losing control or having a heart attack due to the physical sensations accompanying their heightened state of fear or.
+An anxiety attack involves a combination of the above symptoms in an exaggerated degree, often overlapping with symptoms of a panic attack, leading to intense feelings of fear and dread.
+During an anxiety attack, you may feel as though you are losing control or experiencing a heart attack due to overwhelming physical and emotional sensations.

 • rapid breathing (hyperventilation)